Darshit1004/Customer-Behaviour-Analysis/README.md

 ## File Information

-- `customer.ipix` → Main dataset used for all analysis and insights generation
+- `customer.pbix` → Main dataset used for all analysis and insights generation

 ---